 So, choose Fossil’s Hybrid Smartwatch if you want an affordable, stylish smartwatch that doesn’t need to be charged.

-The Samsung Galaxy 4G smartwatch is popular amongst women because the smaller (42mm) version looks great on slender wrists.
-Not only that, the watch can track a range of activities including swimming, yoga and even dynamic gym routines like squats.
+The Samsung Galaxy Watch 3 is popular amongst women because the smaller (41mm) version looks great on slender wrists.
+Not only that, the watch can track a range of activities including swimming, yoga and dynamic gym routines like squats.
 This is an improvement on earlier smartwatches which could only track walking, running, and cycling.
-This watch is £100 dearer than Fossil’s Hybrid smartwatch, but with superior sensor technology, GPS tracking, and Samsung Pay, you can see why.
+With superior sensor technology, GPS tracking, and Samsung Pay, you can see why it’s a popular choice amongst women.

-- Again, it’s an analogue-style watch that looks fairly discreet.
-It comes in rose gold, black, or silver and the straps are interchangeable, so you can match this watch to your outfit.
+- Analogue-style watch that looks fairly discreet.
+It comes in bronze, black, or silver and the straps are interchangeable, so you can match this watch to your outfit.

-- Smaller 42mm screen to suit thinner wrists.
+- Smaller 41mm screen to suit thinner wrists.

-- One of the few smartwatches that syncs with Spotify.
+- One of the few smartwatches that sync with Spotify.

 - In-built GPS – This is a great feature considering the price of this watch.